This post originally appeared on VICE UK.

 Other respondents who said they didn't think caste discrimination was a problem but indicated they felt it should be covered by the act told me they'd been subjected to it in other countries and didn't want it creeping in over here.
 "I've seen it outside of the UK and heard many cases of it happening there, so it should be included," said a young Hindu from Alperton.

 A variety of reasons were given by those who opposed the inclusion of caste in the act, ranging from the belief that cultural rather than legislative changes are needed to eradicate this form of prejudice, to there being no need for the law to be revised because caste discrimination supposedly doesn't exist in the UK.
 No one seemed to share Bhanot's view that the amendment would damage community cohesion.
 I didn't question all of the respondents about their answers, though, so it's possible some of the people surveyed might have shared this view.

-Ravi believes it's due to opposition from powerful Hindu and Sikh organisations.
+Kumar believes it's due to opposition from powerful Hindu and Sikh organizations.

 "Imagine if the Race Equality Act had been determined by Parliament, then the government started listening to people saying, 'We don't believe racial discrimination exists,'" he says.
 "It's ridiculous.
 Something really needs to be done.
 We don't tolerate racial discrimination, and we don't tolerate sexual discrimination or discrimination based on sexual preference, so we can't tolerate this either."